 If you asked a person “What is your ID?” without any further context, it would be difficult for them to provide a useful answer.
 By the same logic, a string value representing an identity value, whether it is a system generated ID or an email address, is only complete when supplied with a qualifier that gives the string value context: the identity namespace.

 The following video is intended to support your understanding of identities and identity graphs.
-The following video covers the three capabilities of Identity Collection, Identity Graphs, and the APIs.
-It also describes how deterministic and probabilistic algorithms are used to construct private identity graphs, and discusses the role of private identity graphs, Adobe Experience Platform Identity Service Co-Op Graph, and third-party graphs.
+It covers the three capabilities of identity collection, identity graphs, and the API.
+It also describes how deterministic and probabilistic algorithms are used to construct private identity graphs, and discusses their role along with third-party graphs and the Adobe Experience Platform Identity Service Co-Op Graph.

 This section covers how data provided to Adobe Experience Platform is processed prior to being used by Identity Service to build an identity graph for each customer.

 Depending on your enterprise data collection strategy, the data fields you label as identities determine which data is included in your identity map.
 To get the maximum benefit of Adobe Experience Platform and the most comprehensive customer identities possible, you should upload both online and offline data.

 Online data is data that describes online presence and behavior, such as usernames and email addresses.

 Offline data refers to data that is not directly related to online presence, such as IDs from CRM systems.
 This type of data makes your identities more robust and supports data cohesion across your disparate systems.

 While Experience Platform offers a variety of standard namespaces, you may need to create additional namespaces to properly categorize your identities.
 For more information, see the section on viewing and creating namespaces for your organization in the identity namespace overview.